This blog may contain affiliate links. Read our disclosure policy for more info.

 I’m not going to sugarcoat it, it wasn’t easy, but with the right information, it is doable.
 So…here it goes, a step-by-step guide to getting to the Marble Caves from El Chalten:

 Step 1: Bus from El Chalten to Los Antigos, Argentina

-Our first step to get going on this route meant we needed to say goodbye to El Chalten and Argentina (for now) and head to Chile.
+Our first step to getting going on this route meant we needed to say goodbye to El Chalten and Argentina (for now) and head to Chile.

 There are a few different companies that do this route.
 You can either go directly to the bus station and speak to the different agencies to find out prices and departure times.

-At the bus depot, it is possible to find a deal or negotiate a discount especially if you will pay with cash.
+It is possible to find a deal or negotiate a discount at the bus depot, especially if you will pay with cash.

 However, this can be time-consuming and tricky – especially if you don’t speak Spanish.

 You can book your bus online instead which is an easier alternative.

 No matter how you choose to book your bus to Los Antigos, be sure to book it at least a day or two in advance!
 Buses WILL book up and you don’t want to miss out!